 Sandeep Agarwal, Herbalist

 At Pure Indian Foods, we sell pure, pleasantly aromatic hing powder.
 This hing powder is 8-10 times stronger than most compound hing powder sold in grocery stores.
 It is very potent, and a little goes a long way.
-The only ingredients are Asafoetida (Hing) and Edible Gum.
+The only ingredients are Asafoetida (Hing), edible gum, and cassava flour.
 Absolutely nothing else added, and only the minimum amount of edible gum and cassava flour are added to make this an easy-to-use powder.
 Edible gum is the hardened sap of acacia trees.
 It is Raw, Non-GMO, and Non-Irradiated.